billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 and the LF-band sample rate is exactly 1/12 that of the AP-band.
 In short each probe, really each headstage, is a separate stream.

+* **Onebox ADC channels**: An imec Onebox can record from several probes, each of which is a stream, and it can record several analog and digital non-neural channels at ~30kHz, which we also regard as a stream.
+This gets its own **obx** file type.

-* **NI device**: Generally you will record all of your non-neural analog and digital (TTL) channels with a single multifunction/multichannel device running at a sample rate that you select.
+* **NI device**: You can use a NI multifunction/multichannel device to record your non-neural analog and digital (TTL) channels.
+You'll have several options for setting its sample rate.
 This is one stream.

 >Actually SpikeGLX lets you run two NI devices of the same model together,
 >one master and one slave, so that they share a common clock, and are thus